The 'Grand

 Regular Grand Lodge of England, seems to be reaching out actively to

-for them seems to be proving very attractive.
+by Prince Hall Freemasonry.
 We can't help be impressed by the

 loyalty of these new leaders: dangle a title in front of them and they're yours!

 What a great way to increase membership, eh?
+What we've found

 breathless announcement that "After many